yana-sidnich/Least-Privilege-Policy-Assignment/README.md

 1.  solution.py - containing the solution not including the bonus part.
 2.  solution_extra_points.py - containing the solution including the bonus part.

+In addition the following files are included:

+1. sample_policy.json - the policy of the given lambda function, can be used for testing.
+2. lambda_function.py - contains the code of the given lambda function, can be used for testing the solution.py script.

 # My Work Process

 ## First Step